-Finally, I can put my medical training to use.
-Now I don't feel completely useless.
+Finally, I could put my medical training to use.
+Now I didn't feel completely useless.

 It was a painstakingly long process.
-I wasn't a super awesome medical ninja so I had to go slowly and carefully, making sure I had everything knitted up correctly.
+I wasn't a super awesome medical-nin so I had to go slowly and carefully, making sure I had everything knitted up correctly.
 Thankfully—and I did mean thankfully—he had no broken bones.
 A bruised shoulder and ribs, but nothing fractured.
-Thank God, or Kami, or Jashin or whoever runs this world.
+Thank God, or Kami, or Jashin or whoever ran this world.

 Thank Pein if you must.

-His stomach was probably the hardest heal though, simply because of his stomach acids kept wanting to burn through the new raw tissue I created for it.
-After a couple more tries though, I finally got the hang of it.
+His stomach was probably the hardest to heal though, simply because his stomach acids kept wanting to burn through the raw tissue I created for it.
+After a couple more tries, I finally got the hang of it.
 When his stomach was all closed up and his tissues repaired, I moved on to his legs.

 Finishing up another injury on his left calf, I glanced up.
-My breath was starting to come out in short shallow gasps, I was reaching my chakra controlling limit.
+My breath was starting to come out in short shallow gasps; I was reaching my chakra controlling limit.
 Much to my surprise it appeared Haku was finishing up his back story.
-It would appear that I had gotten very absorbed in my healing.
+It would seem I had gotten very absorbed in my healing.
 I glanced back down at Sasuke and sighed.
 My hands moved on to his next injury…

 The sound of sharp, crackling electricity brought me back from my trance of rhythmic healing.
 I had just finished closing the last wound to look up and see Haku sacrificing himself for Zabuza.
 My eyes widened briefly, both at how tense the atmosphere had become and at how I had become so absorbed in my healing I missed the rest of the major fight scene.

 Sasuke remained unconscious as the summoned dogs poofed away.
 The Chidori faded and Haku weakly gripped Kakashi's hand.
-Zabuza lifted his sword in the air, preparing to swing it down upon.
-Kakashi grabbed Haku, lifting up into the air and spinning away from the attack.
+Zabuza lifted his sword in the air, preparing to swing it down upon them.
+Kakashi grabbed Haku, kicking up into the air and flipping away from the attack.

-Kakashi and Zabuza rushed forward, Kakashi kicking some major ass until, finally being able to knock out Zabuza's sword and immobilized his arms.
+Kakashi and Zabuza rushed forward, Kakashi kicking some major ass until, finally, he was able to knock out Zabuza's sword and immobilized his arms.

 It was at that moment that that Gato decided to make himself known.